masterminds-kenya/social_network/README.md

 - [x] Confirm FaceBook Login for Influencer users works.
   - [x] Confirm Influencer can login
   - [x] Capture and confirm token
+- [ ] Add Test Users who have pages and Instagram business accounts.
 - [ ] Get Influencer instagram account (through their pages)
 - [ ] DB Design: Track different businesses and how users affect each of them?
   - [ ] Influencer User Table